serraince/WildfireDetection/README.md

 ### K-Means Clustering (KM)

-K-means clustering is a type of unsupervised learning algorithm that partitions a dataset into a number (k) of clusters, based on the similarity of the features of the data (GEOL0069 Notebook, 2025).
-A k number of centroids (center points of each cluster) are designed, and each data point is assigned to the nearest centroid (GEOL0069 Notebook, 2025).
+K-means clustering is a type of unsupervised learning algorithm that partitions a dataset into a number (k) of clusters, based on the similarity of the features of the data (Tsamados and Chen, 2022).
+A k number of centroids (center points of each cluster) are designed, and each data point is assigned to the nearest centroid (Tsamados and Chen, 2022).

-KM is suitable for large dataset applications where the data structure is not known beforehand (GEOL0069 Notebook, 2025).
+KM is suitable for large dataset applications where the data structure is not known beforehand (Tsamados and Chen, 2022).
 In the case of wildfires, satellite imagery can encompass large datasets, and thus KM is applicable in this case.
 This makes it suitable for different burn areas that could have different burn intensities and land cover.
+There are 3 clusters: burnt area, forest area, and other.

 <img width="452" alt="Screenshot 2025-06-02 at 05 37 27" src="https://github.com/user-attachments/assets/adb4ff68-9895-4b59-be21-5becae7b0241" />